What Defenses Are Used in Burglary Cases in Washington State?

 There may be times where a plea is your best option, but pleading to a crime still means admitting guilt.
 It may still mean jail time and fees.
 Depending on what they offer, it may still mean you have a felony on your record.
 For these reasons, we won’t recommend a plea just because it’s easier or faster.
 We will help you weigh all your realistic options, and if a plea is your best choice, we can help you through the process.
 If it is not, we’ll defend you in court.

-At Philbrook Law Office, our Vancouver and Battle Ground, WA criminal defense lawyers have earned the respect of the police and prosecutors.
+At Philbrook Law, our Vancouver and Battle Ground, WA criminal defense lawyers have earned the respect of the police and prosecutors.
 We assert every defense possible.
 We have a strong record of dismissals, acquittals, and plea bargains.
 To speak with an experienced and seasoned criminal defense attorney in Vancouver or Battle Ground, WA, call us at 360-695-3309 or fill out our contact form to schedule an appointment.

 In 2023, Adin Johnson was selected by his peers to receive the Clark County Bar Association’s “Rising Star Award.”
 Learn more about his legal background here.